 Sleeping Position: Learn to sleep on your back

-Supplement with Collagen and Vitamin C (but avoid separate Calcium/Vitamin D supplement)
+Supplement with Protein if you aren’t getting enough and Vitamin C (but avoid separate Calcium/Vitamin D supplement)

 Tennis Elbow STRAP: For the laborer (or pro athlete) who cannot avoid pain-inducing movements because their job depends on it.

 Feeling Better?
 Want to go back to working out?
 Great!
 But rest one MORE week and when you start, keep the weight low and the reps high!

 Anyway, I hope these things help provide some insight.
 I know there are even more exercises that can be used to help you, so please don’t give up hope.
 And remember, these exercises aren’t going to do themselves.
 You have to be proactive in your health.
 Most importantly, remember that tendinitis is an overuse injury.
 If you’ve learned anything from this post, it should be that you need to take a long break from the motions that aggravate the elbow for you and work on strengthening everything else.
 Muscles may heal in a couple days but tendons and bones take a lot longer than that so just do everything in your power and have patience!
 Once you start becoming pain-free, don’t stop the exercises!
 The stronger you can make your arm through gradual and safe progress, the better!
 And last but not least, don’t hesitate to go to a physical therapist.